Your device must already have an older OpenWrt firmware installed, to be eligible for this “sysupgrade” procedure.

 Check flash result

-After your device has finished flashing and rebooting, check if you can access the web admin GUI of LEDE on it's default IP: http://192.168.1.1 (or the IP that you know of)
+After your device has finished flashing and rebooting, check if you can access the web interface LuCI (or the IP that you know of).

-If you have flashed a development/snapshot firmware of LEDE, you first need to manually enable the admin web GUI: development installation guide.
-Or verify the result by SSH-connecting to your LEDE device IP 192.168.1.1
+If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable the web interface: development installation guide.
+Or verify the result by SSH-connecting to your OpenWrt device.

 The router may have succeeded, but gotten a different IP address than you expected.
-Either scan your local network, check your regular router's status page (to find out about the IP address it has assigned to your LEDE device) or use failsafe mode, to manually reset LEDE's settings (which includes the network settings)
+Either scan your local network, check your regular router's status page (to find out about the IP address it has assigned to your OpenWrt device) or use failsafe mode, to manually reset OpenWrt's settings (which includes the network settings)

 If you have checkmarked the “Keep settings” checkbox in the previous section and the system fails to boot after flashing, you need to consult the failsafe mode, to manually reset all settings.

 Otherwise you need to start configuring from scratch.
-In this case, remember to properly set your country code in the LEDE WiFi configuration again, to comply with your country's WiFi legal regulation, e.g. see in basic WiFi setup.
+In this case, remember to properly set your country code in the OpenWrt Wi-Fi configuration again, to comply with your country's Wi-Fi legal regulation, e.g. see in basic Wi-Fi setup.